 Low-grade lymphomas are mostly made up of small, slow-growing cells.
 These might be mixed in with a few faster-growing cells, or some of the slow-growing cells might mutate (change genetically) over time to become fast-growing.
 If the number of faster-growing lymphoma cells increases, the lymphoma can begin to behave more like a high-grade lymphoma.

 Transformation can happen in any type of low-grade lymphoma but it is most common in follicular lymphoma.
 Every year, transformation affects around 2 to 3 in every 100 people with follicular lymphoma.
+Over the course of 10 years, it will transform in up to a third of people with follicular lymphoma.

 Other types of low-grade lymphoma transform less frequently.
 Types of lymphoma that sometimes transform include: